 All ground-floor common areas can be accessed by wheelchair and there are two accessible guest rooms.
 There's also a hoist in the pool and a disabled parking space near the door (which has a ramp).
 Beyond the hotel grounds, the terrain gets trickier.

-All ages are welcome.
-Babies aged two or under stay free; children aged 12 or under are charged at half the double-room rate.
+All ages are very welcome.
+Under-threes stay for free; children aged three to seven are charged at 25 per cent of the double-room rate.

 Another Place is suitable for children of all ages.